氣 MyQi

 As mentioned in my Bio, I practiced Kajukenbo from age 7 - 10.

 While Kajukenbo is not overtly associated with Taoist practices like Qigong or Tai Chi, they have common roots.
 Kajukenbo uses "Ki" (Qi) for self-defense whereas Qigong and Tai Chi cultivate Qi for homeostasis and healing.
 Similarly, Tui Na and Martial Arts have always had a symbiotic relationship.
+But no one mentioned Qi in those years.
+I didn't learn about it until I was 20.

 Kajukenbo is a hybrid of Karate, Judo, Jujitsu, Kenpo, and Chinese Boxing which have living lineages of teachers transmitting knowledge and methods to students.
 While their earliest references are found in the Spring and Autumn Annals (5th century BCE), legend places their origin more than 4,000 years ago, during the semi-mythical Xia Dynasty.

-According to Encyclopaedia Britannica,
+According to Encyclopaedia Britannica:

 "The primary unifying aspect of the East Asian martial arts, which sets them apart from other martial arts, is the influence of Daoism and Zen Buddhism.
 This influence has resulted in a strong emphasis on the mental and spiritual state of the practitioner, a state in which the rationalizing and calculating functions of the mind are suspended so that the mind and body can react immediately as a unit, reflecting the changing situation around the combatant.
 When this state is perfected, the everyday experience of the dualism of subject and object vanishes.
 Since this mental and physical state is also central to Daoism and Zen, and must be experienced to be grasped, many of their adherents practice the martial arts as a part of their philosophical and spiritual training."